jembi/JeMPI/documentation/installation/standalone-installation.md

 **Setup an IP address**\
 Before starting the process of running JeMPI, you will need to setup an IP address for your machine.

-On your terminal of choice, run the `ip a` command and retrieve the ip address from your wi-fi or ethernet interface
+On your terminal of choice, run the `ip a` command and retrieve the ip address from your wi-fi or ethernet interfaces

 ```bash
 skunk@skunks-server:~$ ip a